The most recent Business and Culture in China faculty-led program took place in March 2019.

 All majors are welcome.
 Students taking courses at the WSU Winona and WSU Rochester campuses are welcome to apply to participate.
 Additionally, students from other Minnesota State schools are welcome to apply to participate.

-Be sure to watch the video created by the students who participated in the 2019 Business & Culture in China faculty-led program to learn more about the experience you could have on the 2020 program!
+Be sure to watch the video created by the students who participated in the 2019 Business & Culture in China faculty-led program to learn more about the experience you could have as a future participant!
 Additional videos from prior years' programs can be found here.

 China: Beijing, Chengdu, Suzhou, and Shanghai

 - Counts for credits in Business Administration major, Human Resources Management major, Marketing major, Management minor, International Business minor, Economics major, or as general elective credits.
 Credit in other majors/minors is possible with pre-approval from departments.